timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 ### Finding the Stationary Points

 As said above, a stationary point has a gradient of 0.
-So to calculate the coordinates of the stationary points of a function, set $f'(x) = 0$ and find the solutions of x
+So to calculate the coordinates of the stationary points of a function set $f'(x) = 0$ and find the solutions of x

 These values of x would be the x-coordinates of the stationary points, and to find the corresponding y-coordinates, simply calculate $f(x)$ for each x-coordinate.